 Henry W. and Albert A. Berg Collection of English and American Literature

 The Henry W. and Albert A. Berg Collection of English and American Literature is one of America's most celebrated collections of first editions, rare books, autograph letters, and manuscripts.
 It was assembled and presented to The New York Public Library by Dr. Albert A. Berg (1872-1950), famous New York surgeon and trustee of the Library, in memory of his brother, Dr. Henry W. Berg.
 Both men found relaxation from their medical careers in collecting the works and memorabilia of English and American writers.
 The original collection, which numbered 3,500 items, has grown through acquisitions and gifts to include some 20,000 printed items and 50,000 manuscripts, covering the entire range of English and American literature.
 The Berg Collection includes manuscripts by T. S. Eliot, Eugene O'Neill, Edgar Allan Poe, Henry David Thoreau, Mark Twain, W. B. Yeats, Walt Whitman, and many others.
 The Southern Archive will join the archives of Jack Kerouac, Virginia Woolf, Joseph Conrad, Vladimir Nabokov, and an extensive collection of first and rare editions.

 The Terry Southern Literary Trust

 The Terry Southern Literary Trust manages the assets and copyrights of Terry Southern.
-The Co-trustees are Nile Southern, the author's son, and Joe Ciprian Logiudice, a former writing partner.
-Gail Gerber is Trust Secretary.
+The Co-trustees are Nile Southern, the author's son.
 Susan Schulman, New York, acts as literary agent for the Trust.

 Contact: Sabina Potaczek or Herb Scher 212.221.7676 or 212.704.8600.